jammycakes/badbehavior.net/README.md

  * http://plugins.svn.wordpress.org/bad-behavior/

-Development primarily takes place on GitHub.
-A Mercurial clone is provided as a courtesy on Bitbucket, and pull requests will be accepted there, though it is not guaranteed to be kept up to date.
-Bug reports and feature requests should be raised on GitHub in the first instance.
+Development primarily takes place on Github.
+A Mercurial clone is provided as a courtesy on Bitbucket, and pull requests will be accepted there, though Github is the preferred portal for development.
+Bug reports and feature requests should be raised on Github in the first instance.

  * https://github.com/jammycakes/badbehavior.net
  * https://bitbucket.org/jammycakes/badbehavior.net